Submissions for the 2023 Health Equity FlexGrant closed on Friday, February 10, 2023. Winners will be announced in March.

-Companies will be awarded grants up to $15,000 to support activities that apply or adapt their existing medical device to help address health inequities in children.
+Companies will be awarded grants up to $10,000 to support activities that apply or adapt their existing medical device to help address health inequities in children.
 Medical devices with adult indications that are expanding or wish to expand their clinical indication to pediatrics are welcome to apply.
-Applications are due by 11:59 pm PT on Monday, February 14, 2022.

 All companies must meet CTIP's minimum criteria to receive support:

 In addition to the minimum criteria noted above, all companies must also:

 Funds may be used for the following: